strawstack/CoinCard/README.md

 # TODO

-- [ ] Time to refactor
-    - [ ] Write the ideal main class.
-    - [ ] Seperate Number, Open, Machine, and Notify into seperate files.
-    - [ ] Grid is the single source of truth.
-    - [ ] Notify is informed about events and dispatches instructions to cells.
-        - [ ] Cells listen to notify on creation.
 - [ ] When a cell becomes open, and calls notify, adj machines should hid related arm.
-- [ ] Machines should be able to take value from other machines.
 - [ ] When you click the center of a machine the menu should display.

 # Bugs